-These Fruity Pebbles Popsicles are made with Greek Yogurt and packed with bright colors for the perfect summertime treat.
+These Fruity Pebbles Popsicles are made with Greek Yogurt and packed with brightly colored crunchy cereal for the perfect summertime treat.

 Fit with popsicle sticks for easy eating.

-And it's time for a fun little summertime treat.
+But then it's finally time for a fun little summertime treat.
 That's likely also perfectly enjoyable in the winter.
 I'm a year-round popsicle eater.
 And am generally colder in the summer anyway because the AC always freezes me half to death.

 I absolutely loved the yogurt-taste of these Fruity Pebbles Popsicles.
 I was a bit worried they'd be too icy with the milk and yogurt, but they ended up being quite creamy.

-Of course, they could have used a tad more sugar, but I also kind of liked the subtle sweetness of the Fruity Pebbles.
+Of course, they could have used a tad more sugar, but I also kind of liked the subtle sweetness of the Fruity Pebbles in these popsicles.

 Don't be alarmed; I did not eat the entire bed of Fruity Pebbles these were resting on.
 Though I was tempted… Very, very tempted.

 Especially when nothing else really sounds appetizing.
-Popsicles to the rescue!
+Fruity Pebbles popsicles to the rescue!

 Hopefully my appetite is back in full force tomorrow.
-Though I must admit, it was kind of nice not having to feed myself every couple hours.
+Though I must admit, it is kind of nice not having to feed myself every couple hours.
 There's something really obnoxious about a loudly grumbling stomach when you're sitting in quiet office or in a meeting.
 But still, I love my food and I'd like to enjoy it again, thankyouverymuch.
-I sometimes imagine what life would be like without a love for food and I do not like it at all.

 Is there any type of food that always sounds appetizing to you?